EU, Japan seek to be excluded from U.S. tariffs in talks

-BRUSSELS (Reuters) - The European Union and Japan are seeking to be excluded from U.S. steel and aluminum tariffs in talks with U.S. President Donald Trump’s trade envoy on Saturday, with the EU warning it will retaliate if Washington does not relent.
+BRUSSELS, March 10 (Reuters) - The European Union and Japan are seeking to be excluded from U.S. steel and aluminium tariffs in talks with U.S. President Donald Trump’s trade envoy on Saturday, with the EU warning it will retaliate if Washington does not relent.

-Trump set import tariffs on Thursday of 25 percent on steel and 10 percent on aluminum.
-But he exempted Canada and Mexico and held out the possibility of excluding other allies.
+Trump set import tariffs on Thursday of 25 percent on steel and 10 percent on aluminium.
+But he exempted Canada and Mexico and held out the possibility of excluding other allies .

 The EU executive said it remained unclear how an exclusion would work.
 It said it wanted details from Saturday’s talks with U.S. Trade Representative Robert Lighthizer in Brussels but that it did not expect the meeting to resolve all the problems.